arrow_back_ios

 hash: "2kkjjx/grcar6B9yknqUMP6eOdMw4yJwa60Uc8fisNA=",

 comment: "Any comment on the payment.
-It will be visible in the manager interface.
+This will be visible in the manager interface.
 It is not used in the request signature calculation."

 }

-1.3 Then, depending on the availability of the order and the order processing parameters, Bukza can do one of the following: cancel the pre-authorization, immediately capture the funds, or simply place an order, leaving the funds pre-authorized.
+1.3.
+Depending on the order's availability and processing parameters, Bukza may do one of the following: cancel the pre-authorization, immediately capture the funds, or simply place the order while leaving the funds pre-authorized.
 In the latter case, you can cancel or capture the payment yourself in the Manager's interface.
-In any case, Bukza will send requests to your server that you should send to your payment gateway.
+In all cases, Bukza will send requests to your server, which you should then forward to your payment gateway.

-To cancel the pre-authorization Bukza sends you a request with the body:
+To cancel the pre-authorization, Bukza sends you a request with the following body:

 {